 1. Realize you’re on the same team

-Whether you’re pulling for the SEO side of things or you’re sitting in the strategist’s chair, your goal should be the same: to create a stronger and more consistent online presence.
-In fact, modern SEO has evolved to the point that the line between where content strategy begins and SEO ends can be difficult to draw – which can add to the tension between groups.
+Whether you’re pulling for the SEO side of things or you’re sitting in the strategist’s chair, your goal should be the same: to create a stronger and more consistent online presence with the help of SEO experts from places like atlanta seo consulting services.
+Modern SEO has evolved to the point that the line between where content strategy begins and SEO ends can be difficult to draw – which can add to the tension between groups.

 SEOs tend to bring a search-centric priority – and while it’s important not to paint with too broad a brush, traditional SEO has focused on technical elements and the importance of being findable.